ptv-logistics/Leaflet.PtvLayer/Readme.md

-A Leaflet plugin for PTV xMapServer layers.
+A Leaflet plugin for PTV xMapServer-1 layers.
 The package contains:

 Basemap layers with different styles
 * PTV classic